 What To Plant:

 • It’s bare root time!
-Check out all of our bare root offerings (roses, fruit trees, berries) and act fast because bare root season last just a few weeks!
+Check out all of our bare root offerings (roses, fruit trees, berries) and act fast because bare root season lasts just a few weeks!

 • Bare root fruit trees are arriving this month.
 Take a look at our current fruit tree list and buy now while trees are dormant and prices are low!

 • Bare root berries should go into the ground now for a spring harvest.
-Depending on the type, consider planting them in a raised bed, hanging baskets, a barrel, or an attractive strawberry pot.
+Depending on the type, consider planting them in a raised bed, hanging basket, wine barrel, or an attractive strawberry pot.

 • Artichokes!
-These plants like their soil rich so use lots of compost!
-Consider a gopher basket.
+These plants like their soil rich so use lots of compost.
+Consider a gopher basket if you’re plating in the ground.

 • Brighten the garden with jewel colored bedding plants.
 Refresh your garden containers with primroses (pictured), pansies, Iceland poppies and more.
 Take a spin around our bedding department and discover all the pretty winter bloomers.